 I had to make a hurried trip to Commune #1, of which I was a member.
 I had received a report that about ten drunken sailors had arrived there from the headquarters of the Red Army reserve forces.
-They had shot one of the members of the Commune.
-It was necessary to get them out of there without more bloodshed.
-I succeeded in convincing the sailors to leave.
-Then I went to the station of Pologi and took the train for Egorov's headquarters.
+Realizing the hatred that the knowledge of this act of the Jews would provoke among the non-Jewish population of Gulyai-Pole, I tried to keep the lid on things.
+I advised that we limit ourselves to interrogating Althausen and then make a detailed report to the General Assembly.
+We would ask that the whole Jewish community not be held responsible for the acts of a few.